sertugrules/airhockeycat/README.md

 ## Known Limitations and Bugs

-- Pagination limited to 10 pages per company; some jobs might not be captured if more pages exist.
+- Pagination limited to 10 pages per company; some jobs might not be captured if more pages exist.Occasionally, the API may return the same `nextPageToken` repeatedly due to inconsistent data.
+Without proper checks, the scraper could enter an infinite loop for a company e.g., `company000188`.
 - Timestamp normalization assumes UTC, which may not reflect original local times.
 - If an API request fails after max retries, remaining pages for that company are skipped.
 - JSON storage is not optimized for very large datasets.